google/WebFundamentals/src/content/en/fundamentals/getting-started/push-notifications/step-11.markdown

 The `subscribe()` function creates the `PushSubscription` object **sub** which can be used by the `unsubscribe()` function.

-Remember: every time the client gets a new registration ID every time it re-subscribes, so you will need to adjust requests to GCM accordingly.
+Remember: the client gets a new registration ID every time it re-subscribes, so you will need to adjust requests to GCM accordingly.